Welcome to the world of OpenYurt!

 6. Cloud-edge network bandwidth reduction

 A performance test has shown that in a large-scale OpenYurt cluster, the cloud-edge traffic will increase rapidly if pods are deleted and recreated since the kube-proxy components on the edge nodes watch for all endpoints/endpointslices changes.
-Note that typically the same endpoints information will be transferred to edge nodes within a nodepool which can be less cost efficient considering that the cloud-edge networking traffic will use the public network.
-Leveraging the Pool-Coordinator mentioned above, OpenYurt proposes to introduce a notion of pool-scoped metadata which are unique within a nodepool such as the endpoints/endpointslices data.
-As described in below Figure, the leader Yurthub will read the pool-scoped data from the cloud kube-apiserver and update the load to pool-coordinator.
-As a result, all other YurtHubs will retrieve the pool-scoped data from the pool-coordinator, eliminating the use of public network bandwidth for retrieving such data from the cloud kube-apiserver.
+It's worth mentioning that identical endpoints data is transmitted to edge nodes within the same nodepool, which may not be the most efficient approach.
+This is due to the fact that cloud-edge networking traffic often relies on public networks, which can incur higher costs.
+Leveraging the Yurt-Coordinator mentioned above, OpenYurt proposes to introduce a notion of pool-scoped metadata which are unique within a nodepool such as the endpoints/endpointslices data.
+As described in below Figure, the leader Yurthub will read the pool-scoped data from the cloud kube-apiserver and update the load to yurt-coordinator.
+As a result, all other YurtHubs will retrieve the pool-scoped data from the yurt-coordinator, eliminating the use of public network bandwidth for retrieving such data from the cloud kube-apiserver.

 7. Cloud-native edge device management